-- 1.1 The application involves erecting one three-blade 55kw wind turbine on a 30.5 metre mast, with blades measuring 17.51 metre and with a total height of 48.01 metres to the tip of the blades.
-The application is a resubmission of an application which was withdrawn in April 2015; the turbine site has been changed a little compared to the previously submitted application. - 1.2 The application site is located on elevated land near the A4212 road which runs as the main link between the town of Bala and the village of Trawsfynydd.
+- 1.1 The application was deferred at the Planning Committee on 28 September 2015 in order to conduct a site visit. - 1.2 The application involves erecting one three-blade 55kw wind turbine on a 30.5 metre mast, with blades measuring 17.51 metre and with a total height of 48.01 metres to the tip of the blades.
+The application involves erecting one three-blade 55kw wind turbine on a 30.5 metre mast, with blades measuring 17.51 metre and with a total height of 48.01 metres to the tip of the blades. - 1.3 The application site is located on elevated land near the A4212 road which runs as the main link between the town of Bala and the village of Trawsfynydd.
 The site is located within 60m to a public footpath and within 800m of the residential property of Wern Fawr, which is owned by someone other than the applicant.
 The second nearest house is approximately 900m away, with dispersed housing situated further away.
 The boundary of Snowdonia National Park is located approximately 750 metres to the west.
-Also to the west is the village of Fron-goch which is located approximately 1.5km away, and the site is approximately 3.5km north of the town of Bala.
-The Bala and Tegid Shores Landscape of Special Historic Interest is located approximately 2km south of the site, and a vast area of Open Access Land designated under the Countryside and Rights of Way Act (2005) is located within 300 metres to the east of the site. - 1.3 The land on which it is intended to locate the turbine is improved agricultural grazing land; electricity pylons are located approximately 450 metres to the south of the site.
-There are panoramic views of Berwyn, Aran Benllyn, Aran Fawddwy, Arenig Fawr, Arenig Fach, Carnedd y Filiast and Foel Goch mountains around this site. - 1.4 The proposal can be split into the following elements:- - Installing the turbine on a concrete base which measures 9.2m x 9.2m and approximately 126m3 of concrete will be need to create a firm base. - Construction work on the site will include installing security fences and temporary entrances together with various engineering work.
+Also to the west is the village of Frongoch which is located approximately 1.5km away, and the site is approximately 3.5km to the north of the town of Bala.
+Also to the west is the village of Frongoch which is located approximately 1.5km away, and the site is approximately 3.5km to the north of the town of Bala. - 1.4 The land on which it is intended to locate the turbine is improved agricultural grazing land; electricity pylons are located approximately 450 metres to the south of the site.
+There are panoramic views of Berwyn, Aran Benllyn, Aran Fawddwy, Arenig Fawr, Arenig Fach, Carnedd y Filiast and Foel Goch mountains around this site. - 1.5 The proposal can be split into the following elements:- - Installing the turbine on a concrete base measuring 9.2m x 9.2m and approximately 126m3 of concrete will be required to create a firm base. - Construction work on the site will include installing security fences and temporary entrances together with various engineering work.
 It is estimated that the construction work will take approximately 2 months to complete. - External equipment will include a building measuring 2.2m x 1m x 2m for control equipment and it will be located at the bottom of the turbine itself. - The turbine will be linked to the national grid near the applicant's farmhouse namely Fferm Coed y Foel Uchaf. - Create and improve access track off an existing agricultural and forestry track in order to allow access to the turbine site.